Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Primitive reflection groups

-To get the induced tuple $\mathbf{\hat{A}}$ from $MC_{\lambda}(\mathbf{A})$ many choices of character will work, so we provide the one we use under the column `Character' or sometimes abbreviated as `Char.'.
-In some cases, we may need to go to a larger field to construct a suitable character.
-We then compute and record the braid group orbit size of the induced tuple (under action of the positive powers of the braid group generators) and record it under `O. Size'.
-More information about how we compute the braid group orbit is provided in Section \ref{BGSection}.
-For examples where the braid group orbits are the same size, we check if the signature of one lies in the orbit of the other. \begin{definition} We say two braid group orbits are $\mathbf{equivalent}$ if the signature of one of the induced tuples lies in the orbit of another induced tuple. \end{definition} This is one reason why our braid group code optionally can return the list of signatures in each orbit.
-Note that this differs from the broader notion of equivalence in other literature such as Tykhyys's classification \cite{Tyk}.
-Note that the work of Lisovy-Tykhyy \cite{T-L} and Tykhyy \cite{Tyk} only consider the case where matrices in the tuple do not have a shared eigenvector.
-In our case, since nice tuples give an irreducible representation and middle convolution preserves irreducibility, we know all our tuples cannot share a common eigenvector.
+This is one reason why our braid group code optionally can return the list of signatures in each orbit.
+Note that this differs from the broader notion of equivalence in other literature such as Tykhyy's classification \cite{Tyk}.
+Note that the work of Lisovyy--Tykhyy \cite{T-L} and Tykhyy \cite{Tyk} only consider the case where matrices in the tuple do not have a shared eigenvector.
+In our case since nice tuples give an irreducible representation and middle convolution preserves irreducibility, we know all our tuples cannot share a common eigenvector.
 Thus, we expect to identify which tuples in these classifications come from the complex reflection groups via middle convolution.
-Details on what parameters we use to compare our orbits with these classifications is provided below at the start of Section \ref{prim3} and \ref{prim4}.
+Details on what parameters we use to compare our orbits with these classifications is provided below at the start of Sections~\ref{prim3} and~\ref{prim4}.

-For each distinct orbit we find, we provide data in the comparison tables on how our orbits relate to other classifications, as well as identify the finite $SL_2(\C)$ subgroups generated by the tuples.
-We list the subgroups of $SL_2(\C)$ in the Magma notation, given by $\inn{order, number}$ where order is the order of the finite group and number is the numbering of the group in the Small Groups Database.
-The numbering used by Magma is the same as that in the Small Group database implemented in GAP (see \url{https://magma.maths.usyd.edu.au/magma/handbook/text/779}, accessed on July 7th, 2024) and can be readily found online for all the groups we see.
-For infinite groups, the order is listed as `0', following the notation used in Magma.
-The notation $SL(2, k)$ means $2\times 2$ matrices of determinant 1 over the finite field of $\F_k$.
+For each distinct orbit we find, we provide data in the comparison tables on how our orbits relate to other classifications, as well as identify the finite $\SL_2(\C)$ subgroups generated by the tuples.
+We list the subgroups of $\SL_2(\C)$ in the Magma notation, given by $\inn{\Order, \Number}$, where $\Order$ is the order of the finite group and $\Number$ is the numbering of the group in the Small Groups Database.
+The numbering used by Magma is the same as that in the Small Groups Database implemented in GAP (see \cite[p.~779]{MagmaHandbook}) and can be readily found online for all the groups we see.
+For infinite groups, the order is listed as ``0'', following the notation used in Magma.
+The notation $\SL(2, k)$ means $2\times 2$ matrices of determinant 1 over the finite field of~$\F_k$.

-\subsection{Nice 3-Tuples in Rank 3 Groups}
+\subsection{Nice 3-tuples in rank 3 groups}